shrinex/shrinex-io/README.md

-A thin wrapper around dio.
+A thin wrapper around dio, inspired by Spring-Web.